AwalaApp/specs/rs001-ramf.md

 1. Message id.
 Unique to the sender.
 This is an opaque value, so it has no structure or semantics.
 This field is ASCII encoded and length-prefixed with 8-bit integer (1 octets).
 1. Date.
 Creation date of the message (in UTC), represented as the number of seconds since Unix epoch.
 This is serialized as a 32-bit unsigned integer (4 octets), so it is not susceptible to the [Year 2038 Problem](https://en.wikipedia.org/wiki/Year_2038_problem).
 1. Time to live (TTL).
 Number of seconds during which the message is valid, starting from the date in the Date field.
 Zero (`0`) means the message does not expire.
 The value MUST be encoded as a 24-bit, unsigned integer (3 octets), so maximum TTL is just over 6 months.
 1. Payload.
 Contains the [service data unit](https://en.wikipedia.org/wiki/Service_data_unit) encoded with the [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652).
-The [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be length-prefixed with a 32-bit unsigned integer (4 octets), so the maximum length is ~3.73GiB.
+The [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be length-prefixed with a 32-bit unsigned integer (4 octets), so the maximum length is 4 GiB.
 1. Signature.
 The sender's [detached signature](https://en.wikipedia.org/wiki/Detached_signature) to validate the integrity and authenticity of the message.
 This is at the bottom to make it easy to generate and process messages with a single pass.
    - The plaintext MUST be the entire RAMF message before the signature.
    - The ciphertext MUST be encapsulated as a valid [CMS signed data](https://tools.ietf.org/html/rfc5652#section-5) value where: